 6. Braising and Stewing Veggies

-Braising and stewing involve cooking ingredients slowly in flavorful liquid.
+Braising and stewing involve cooking ingredients slowly in a flavorful liquid.
 It is done over low heat and may take up to several hours.
-Vegetables that are cooked in these methods become soft, tender and full of flavor.
+Vegetables that are cooked in these methods become soft, tender, and full of flavor.
 These are also methods that allow you to walk away from the stove and do something else while the food cooks.
-Since the food cooks in liquid for a long time, braising and stewing are best done with heartier veggies like root vegetables, potatoes, beans, squash and celery.
+Since the food cooks in liquid for a long time, braising and stewing are best done with heartier veggies like root vegetables, potatoes, beans, squash, and celery.
 You can braise veggies in water, broth, wine or any flavorful liquid.
 For the most flavor, saute the ingredients in oil with aromatics until they are browned and then add the liquids for them to cook in.

 For braising, try this Braised Red Cabbage with Apples and Beer, White Wine and Miso Braised Baby Bok Choy, and Braised Seitan Short Ribs in Spicy Chile Sauce.
 For stewing, indulge in this South Indian Lentil Stew and this African Groundnut Stew.

 Roasting veggies is probably the easiest way to cook them.
 It’s also the way I suggest preparing a vegetable if you are worried you won’t like it.
 Roasting vegetables involves caramelizing them in a hot oven.
 The natural sugars of the veggies come out leading to a sweet, savory intense flavor that is like no other.
 Roasting is also a great method because you don’t need to be there for cooking.
 Simply preheat the oven to 400 degrees or so, line a baking sheet with parchment paper, and chop your veggies into whatever shape you want.